jgeumlek/MoltenGamepad/README.md

 A driver handles a certain class of input devices.
 Its responsibilities include identifying appropriate devices and knowing when they are removed.
 A driver also includes an implementation of an input source, providing the code to actually read and process input events.

-MoltenGamepad has a wiimote driver built in, handling the gritty details of the Linux kernel event devices made by a wiimote.
-It supports swapping events when a wiimote extension is changed, along with combining the extension inputs with the wiimote inputs.
+One included driver is the Wiimote driver.
+It handles the gritty details of the Linux kernel event devices made by a wiimote.
+Extra features include swapping active events when a wiimote extension is changed, along with combining the extension inputs with the wiimote inputs.

 MoltenGamepad also contains support to read special configuration files to create generic drivers.
-These drivers can identify input devices by their reported name, and can provide meaningful names to their event codes.
+These drivers can identify input devices by their reported name or vendor/product ids, and can provide meaningful names to their event codes.

 The dream here is to have a variety of drivers, enabling interesting features of certain hardware or gathering unorthodox input sources.
 Perhaps one might read controller inputs off the network/chatroom.
 Or expose controller inputs onto the file system.

-REMINDER: At the moment, only the wiimote driver will be active on a bare installation of MoltenGamepad.
+REMINDER: At the moment, only the wiimote driver will be active on a default installation of MoltenGamepad.

 ###How does setting a mapping work?